microsoft/react-native-windows-samples/docs/view-managers.md

 2. Register your new ViewManager within the native code of your React Native host application.
 3. Reference the new Component within your React Native JSX code.

+### Note about UWP XAML controls
+Some UWP XAML controls do not support being hosted in environments where 3D transforms are involved (i.e. the [`Transform3D`](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.uielement.transform3d) property is set on the control or on any of the control's ancestors in the XAML tree).

+Currently, React Native for Windows uses a global PerspectiveTransform to provide a 3D look to objects being rotated along the `x` or `y` axes, which means these non-3D-aware controls will not work out of the box (e.g. [InkCanvas](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Controls.InkCanvas)).
+However, a React Native for Windows app can opt out of the 3D perspective (and in so doing, enable these non-3D-aware controls) by setting the [`IsPerspectiveEnabled`](https://github.com/microsoft/react-native-windows/blob/4e775b9a59c55996d7598aadaeb82c93c40cbb6f/vnext/Microsoft.ReactNative/ReactRootView.idl#L18) property on the `ReactRootView`.

+__Important__: The `IsPerspectiveEnabled` property is experimental and support for it may be removed in the future.

 ## Initial Setup

 Prerequisite: Follow the [Native Modules Setup Guide](native-modules-setup.md) to create the Visual Studio infrastructure to author your own stand-alone native module for React Native Windows